cantonioupao/cervical_cancer_detection/README.md

 2. Specify the path to the SiPakMed(Formatted) dataset directory in all python files except ""K_REPORT_MODELS.py"

 3. Train the 'Intermediate Layer classification models' based on R50 and VGG16 respectively by running "K_REPORT_MAIN_R50.py" and "K_REPORT_MAIN_VGG.py" respectively.
-Both files will save the model weights post training as K_R50_T2.h5 and K_VGG_T2.h5 respectively, and output the model performances on the test set.
+Both files will save the model weights post training as K_R50_T2.h5 and K_VGG_T2.h5 respectively, and output the model performances on the test set

 4. Finally, the features extracted features from models M1("Intermediated Layer Classification based on R50") and M2("Intermediate Layer Classification based on VGG16") are combined into a new model and trained by exectuting the "K_REPORT_MAIN_COMB.py".The final model trained with "K_REPORT_MAIN_COMB.py" is depicted in the right corner of the figure below.<table style="border:0px">
    <tr>
        <td><img src="pics/FeatureCombination.jpg" frame=void rules=none></td>
    </tr>
 </table>Executing "K_REPORT_MAIN_COMB.py" will output accuracy, confusion matrix and classwise precision and recall values for the final model.
-Selecting a good seed on line 105 based on validation performance, may be necessary to reach optimal performance.
+Selecting a good seed on line 105 based on validation performance, may be necessary to reach optimal performance